 If you receive a refund on a Federal Direct Loan, we’ll notify Direct Loan School Services if you withdraw before the semester starts.
 You’ll get a letter from School Services Loan Counseling asking you to return the loan proceeds, since you’re no longer eligible for the money.

-If you withdraw before attending more than 60 percent of the semester or session, a percentage will have to be repaid to any of these federal programs from which you received aid:
+If you withdraw before attending more than 60 percent of the semester or session, a percentage will have to be repaid to the federal programs from which you received aid.
+Aid will be adjusted in the following order: